SCENE 01 / HELICOPTER FILMING

 Can you film over cities like Shanghai?

-Here is what that looks like on the ground.
-Shanghai is possible with proper sign-off and Chinese business partnership.
-Beijing airspace is very off-limits due to government sensitivities.
-We set up with CAAC, local film bureaus, and Chinese partners to secure needed approvals — advance planning and substantial lead times are key.
+Shanghai is possible with proper sign-off and a Chinese business partner.
+Beijing airspace is largely off-limits due to government sensitivities.
+We work with CAAC, local film bureaus, and Chinese partners to secure the approvals you need.
+Early planning and long lead times are key.

 What types of helicopters do you use?